contrailcirrus/pycontrails/docs/develop.rst

     # install optional dependencies as above
     $ pip install -e ".[ecmwf,gfs]"

-    # make sure to add the pre-commit hooks if installing manually
+    # make sure to add pre-commit hooks if installing manually
     $ pre-commit install

 Test
 ----

-Run all code quality checks and unit tests:
+Run all code quality checks and unit tests.
+This is run in the `test workflow <https://github.com/contrailcirrus/pycontrails/blob/main/.github/workflows/test.yaml>`__, but should also be run locally before submitting PRs:

 .. code-block:: bash